doublethinkco/cpp-ethereum-cross/README.md

     $ cd webthree-umbrella-cross
     $ sudo ./build-armhf.sh

-If the build succeeds then you will end up with an output file at /tmp/crosseth.tgz.
+If the build succeeds then you will end up with an output file in **/tmp/crosseth.tgz**.

 [Dockerfile-crosseth](https://github.com/doublethinkco/webthree-umbrella-cross/blob/master/Dockerfile-crosseth)
-makes use of the [crosstool-NG](http://crosstool-ng.org/) toolchain-building scripts to generate a cross-compiler which is then used in the rest of the build process.
+makes use of the [crosstool-NG](http://crosstool-ng.org/#introduction) toolchain-building scripts to generate a cross-compiler which is then used in the rest of the build process.
 The cross-compiler was originally built and then used as part of the same Docker flow, but that was slow and unnecessarily, so that